 West Sussex County Council Homes

-Children's establishments run (at some time in their history) by West Sussex County Council.
+Composite list of children's establishments run (at some time in their history) by West Sussex County Council.

 - Family Group Home, 33 Gospond Road, Barnham

 - Vernon House Hostel, 29 Richmond Avenue, Bognor Regis

 - Penn House, 58 Nyewood Lane, Bognor Regis

 - Family Group Home, 58 Kingham Avenue, Chichester

 - Family Group Home, Laburnum Lodge, 1 Laburnum Grove, Chichester

 - Family Group Home, 12 Forest View, Furnace Green, Crawley